Sleeping Venus by Giorgione and Titian

 In the past, I have written articles about both Venus & The Moon.
 The symbolism used to depict these heavenly bodies are almost always synonymous with the woman.
-Venus is almost depicted as a woman because Venus is considered the “goddess of love”.
+Venus is always depicted as a woman because Venus is considered the “goddess of love”.
 The moon has also through time been depicted as femiNINE.
 In understanding this it is also commonly known that the Moon has many very obvious connection to the woman.
 The 28-day MENstrual cycle is very obvious.
 The Moon also being connected to the woman is due to the fact that sexually the woman is the receiver.
-The Moon receives is brightness during it’s cycle due to the fact that it is absorbing rays of the Sun that are bouncing off the Earth’s atmosphere.
+The Moon receives is brightness during it’s cycle due to the fact that it is absorbing rays of the Sun that are bouncing off the Earth’s biosphere.
 I have previously written about the movie Hidden Figures and the use of the color green to depict the planet Venus.
 You can find that article here.

 I have also done a very extensive article about how the Moon has been depicted through times this article can be found here.

 The date 7/16/2018 the Moon and Venus will conjunct.
 Planets and points that form a conjunction are energies that are united.
 They are blended; therefore, they act together.
 I decided to explain a few very famous Renaissance paintings that correspond with Venus.

 Botticelli The Birth of Venus – What is the meaning?